 Following a tick bite while hiking in the summer of 2013, Kevin came down with very odd,

 frustrating symptoms.
 After 2 years of progressive, worsening health, Kevin was diagnosed with

 Chronic Lyme Disease.
 Lyme is a common, controversial and highly misunderstood illness caused

 by the bacterium Borrelia Burgdorferi.
 The disease commonly includes a number of other co-infections

 that can be spread from the same tick bite.
 As of 2017, after trying a great number of treatments that

 did not work, Kevin finally found a doctor that has been able to successfully diagnose and start treating

-some good days, feeling at times up to 90% of his pre-illness health.
+experiencing occasional good days, feeling at times up to 90% of his pre-illness health.

 Understandably, the past few years have been devastating.
 Fortunately, Kevin has been able to continue

 writing music on and off throughout the illness, while he has had to wrestle and confront some very scary